Adamant-im/AIPs/aip-X.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
-The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
+The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.

 ## Backwards Compatibility
 <!--All AIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The AIP must explain how the author proposes to deal with these incompatibilities.
 AIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->